1,000+ Opportunities

 Emailing grants is a great way to keep a copy of the current details so that when you are ready to start seeking funding you already know where to go

-Based on current listing details, eligibility includes: Primarily non-profit organizations in Delaware and Philadelphia, with an emphasis on New Castle County.
+According to the current listing, eligibility includes: Primarily non-profit organizations in Delaware and Philadelphia, with an emphasis on New Castle County.
 Funds may be used for capital and infrastructure, capital campaigns, equipment, and land acquisitions.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.